- Why did PayFit decide to get the ISO 27001 certification?

 We started to get ready for the level 1 audit in January 2020.
 This initial step had two specific goals:

 - to improve processes, see what was missing and make a new plan to reach the required level.
-Together with the auditor, we looked through all the essential documents that had been created to make sure that they matched the requirements of the standard;
+Along with the auditor, we looked through all the essential documents that had been created to make sure that they matched the requirements of the standard;

 Step 5 — The "level 2" audit, obtaining certification through 150 checks (four months)